 Audiences that are engaged with events on social media are more likely to attend the events themselves.
 More comments, likes, clicks, and shares usually translate into more people actually attending.

 Sharing metrics measure the relationships between shares per post, impressions, and reach.

-There are plenty of ways to measure sharing depending on which social platform you’re using. whether it's Facebook live, Instagram or others ask yourself these questions:
+There are plenty of ways to measure sharing depending on which social media platform you’re using. whether it's Facebook live, Instagram or others ask yourself these questions:

 These social media metrics are easy to find and analyze using the basic analytics trackers available to every social media user.
 It’s important to compare these simple numbers, like how many people shared the announcement post, to your other metrics.